mikeroyal/Self-Hosting-Guide/README.md

 [TiddlyWiki](https://tiddlywiki.com/) is a single-file mode wiki application for todo lists, effective project management tool and of course writing drafts and notes.
 It has extensions for all the major browsers.

-[Milanote](https://milanote.com/) is a tool for organizing creative projects into beautiful visual boards.

 [Laverna](https://laverna.cc/) is a note taking application with Markdown editor and encryption support.
 Consider it like open source alternative to Evernote.

 [Notesnook](https://notesnook.com/) is a fully open source & end-to-end encrypted note taking alternative to Evernote.